maksimillian1/Jupita-Agent-Web-Typescript/README.md

 To avoid illegal argument error use `ModelName.JUPITAV1` for the modelName.

-`DefaultListener` is an interface which needs to be implemented to listen to results of the rating call
+`DefaultListener` is an interface which needs to be implemented to listen to results of the `rating` call.

 ### `Feed` Method Definition